OpenNTI/nti.contenttypes.courses/docs/course-layout.rst

 Each course instance is associated with a :dfn:`course catalog entry`.
 The catalog entry provides the metadata about the course, useful to potential students, such as a description, weekly schedule, etc.
-Typically the catalog entry is visible and browsable to everyone, but in certain instances it may be restricted or hidden (see below).
+Typically the catalog entry is visible and browsable by everyone, but in certain instances it may be restricted or hidden (see below).
 Course catalog entries also live in the NTI database.